unicode-org/icu/docs/userguide/strings/regexp.md

 sometimes so slow that it will appear as though the match has gone into an infinite loop.
 The problem is not unique to ICU - it affects any regular expression implementation using a conventional nondeterministic finite automaton (NFA) style matching engine.
-This section gives some suggestion on how to avoid problems.
+This section gives some suggestions on how to avoid problems.

 The performance problems tend to show up most commonly on failing matches - when